PNDeb/pinenote-debian-image/overlays/greeter/pn_handbook.md

 	root@pinenote:~# cat /etc/modprobe.d/rockchip_ebc.conf
 	options rockchip_ebc direct_mode=0 auto_refresh=1 split_area_limit=0 panel_reflection=1

-By default they need to be writen to as root, but this can be easily changed via udev rules.
+By default the parameters in /sys/module/rockchip_ebc/parameters need to be writen to as root, but this can be easily changed via udev rules.

+Overview of sysfs-parameters:

+* TODO

+In addition, two custom ioctls are currently implemented for the ebc driver:

+* TODO

 ### Black and White mode